chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 # Camino Node Docker Setup

-We have a docker registry containing the releases of CaminoGo hosted on [DockerHub](https://hub.docker.com/r/c4tplatform/caminogo).
-The docker images are ready-to-go precompiled versions of CaminoGo which is hosted on [GitHub](https://github.com/chain4travel/caminogo).
+We have a docker registry containing the releases of Camino-Node hosted on [DockerHub](https://hub.docker.com/r/c4tplatform/camino-node).
+The docker images are ready-to-go precompiled versions of Camino-Node which is hosted on [GitHub](https://github.com/chain4travel/camino-node).

 ## Before you start